 Property and equipment are recorded at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Computer equipment is depreciated over a life of three years.
 Laboratory equipment, office equipment, and software are depreciated over a life of five years.
 Furniture and fixtures are depreciated over a life of seven years.
 Leasehold improvements are amortized over their estimated useful lives or the expected lease term, whichever is less.
-Property consists of a leased building which did not meet the sale-leaseback criteria and is recorded at its fair value, less depreciation.
-The building is being depreciated over a period equal to the expected term of the related lease.
+At December 31, 2018, property consisted of a leased building which did not meet the sale-leaseback criteria and is recorded at its fair value, less depreciation.
+Upon adoption of Accounting Standards Update No. 2016-02: Leases (Topic 842) on January 1, 2019, the building was derecognized and a right-of-use asset was recorded.
+For additional detail, see Note 7, Leases.